MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/watch-command.md

 ## <a name="arguments"></a>Argumenty

 `index`\
-Wymagany.
+Wymagane.
 Numer wystąpienia okna Czujka.

 ## <a name="remarks"></a>Uwagi